MicrosoftDocs/win32/desktop-src/SecAuthZ/creating-an-authorization-policy-store-object-in-c--.md

 ---
-Description: 'An authorization policy store contains information about the security policy of an application or group of applications.
-The information includes the applications, operations, tasks, users, and groups of users associated with the store.' ms.assetid: '6fc84944-8050-4000-8856-36558d94e2fd'
+Description: An authorization policy store contains information about the security policy of an application or group of applications.
+The information includes the applications, operations, tasks, users, and groups of users associated with the store. ms.assetid: 6fc84944-8050-4000-8856-36558d94e2fd
-title: Creating an Authorization Policy Store Object in C++
+title: Creating an Authorization Policy Store Object in C++ ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Creating an Authorization Policy Store Object in C++

 An authorization policy store contains information about the security policy of an application or group of applications.
 The information includes the applications, operations, tasks, users, and groups of users associated with the store.
 When an application that uses Authorization Manager initializes, it loads this information from the store.
 The authorization policy store must be located on a trusted system because administrators on that system have a high degree of access to the store.

 Authorization Manager supports storing authorization policy either in the Active Directory directory service or in an XML file as shown in the following examples.
-In the Authorization Manager API, an authorization policy store is represented by an [**AzAuthorizationStore**](azauthorizationstore.md) object.
+In the Authorization Manager API, an authorization policy store is represented by an [**AzAuthorizationStore**](/windows/win32/Azroles/nn-azroles-iazauthorizationstore?branch=master) object.
 The examples show how to create an **AzAuthorizationStore** object for an Active Directory store and an XML store.

 -   [Creating an Active Directory Store](#creating-an-active-directory-store)
 -   [Creating a SQL Server Store](#creating-a-sql-server-store)